Localization theorem for homological vector fields: Homogeneous superspaces

+where $R$ is a supercommutative algebra.
+We see that $W$ is an open, $\Ad(K)$-stable subset of $\m$ containing $0$.
+We have the map

+where the formula is defined on $R$-points, for a supercommutative algebra $R$.
 One may check that $\phi$ is $K$-equivariant, injective on closed points, and has that $d_0\phi$ is an isomorphism.
-Thus we may choose a $K$-stable open subvariety $U\sub \m$, containing $0$, such that $\phi$ restricts to an open embedding $U\hookrightarrow GL(n|n)/K$.
+Thus we may choose a $K$-stable open subvariety $U\sub W\sub \m$, containing $0$, such that $\phi$ restricts to an open embedding $U\hookrightarrow GL(n|n)/K$.
 Further, by Sumihiro's Theorem and the fact that $K_0$ is torus, we may assume that $U$ is affine.

 Observe now that if we write $\pi:G\to G/K$ for the canonical projection, then we obtain a $K$-equivariant isomorphism $\pi^{-1}(\phi(U))\cong K\times U$, where $K$ acts on the right on $\pi^{-1}(U)$ and $K$, and by the adjoint action on $U$.